7 Adorable Organic Baby Clothes Brands (Parent Tested)

 Verify the authenticity of organic baby clothing by looking for the following certifications.

-• GOTS (Global Organic Textile Standard): Most comprehensive organic textile certification, covers organic farming practices and sustainability in processing
+• GOTS (Global Organic Textile Standard): Most comprehensive organic textile certification, covers organic farming practices and sustainability in processing.
+All our top-rated brands, including Finn + Emma, Nui Organics, and Under the Nile, carry this certification.

 • OEKO-TEX Standard 100: Ensures absence of harmful chemicals (not organic certification)